department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/individual-unemployability.md

 template: 4-action-page-pending
 ---

-If you can't work because of a disability related to your service in the military (a service-connected disability), you may qualify for a designation called individual unemployability.
-This means you may be able to get disability compensation or benefits at the same level as a Veteran who has a 100% disability rating (our rating system for measuring how severe your disability is).
+If you can't work because of a disability related to your service in the military (a service-connected disability), you may qualify for what's called individual unemployability.
+This means you may be able to get disability compensation or benefits at the same level as a Veteran who has a 100% disability rating.

 <div class="call-out" markdown="1">